 After 90 seconds rest, they perform ladders again and reach a high of 4 reps - giving a rep total of 10 reps and on their final set managed 3 reps giving a rep total for that set of 6 reps.

-So, in total, our trainee will have completed 31 reps of pull ups - 16 reps more than they could normally have achieved!
+So, in total, our trainee will have completed 31 reps of pull-ups - 16 reps more than they would normally have achieved!

 This article first appeared in:

 If you quote information from this page in your work, then the reference for this page is: